data-integrations/wrangler/docs/directives/write-as-json-map.md

 # Write as JSON Map

-The `write-as-json-map` directive converts the record into a JSON map.
+The WRITE-AS-JSON-MAP directive converts the record into a JSON map.

 ## Syntax